Prashant-Tiwari-Sign3/Final-Year-Project/README.md

 2. Images with a multiple copies of the same book
 3. Images with multiple copies of multiple books

-All images are 12 Megapixels(3000x4000) in resolution and were preprocessed before being used for training.
+All images are 12 Megapixels(3000x4000 or 4032x2268) in resolution and were preprocessed before being used for training.
+There are total of **745** single book images for initial phase of model.